rjseymour66/CICD/README.md

 `docker rmi $(docker images -f "dangling=true" -q)`
 : Removes all images that do not have tags (such as :latest)

+`docker volume ls -qf dangling=true`
+: Remove all Docker volumes on the Docker host

 ### Components